Search: 588 results

 Verse ConceptsNot Tearing ClothesFearing God's Word

-And I will punish him, and his offspring, and his servants for their guilt, and I will bring on them, and on the inhabitants of Jerusalem, and on the people of Judah all the disaster with which I have threatened them, but they would not listen." '"
+I will punish him and his descendants and the officials who serve him for the wicked things they have done.
+I will bring on them, the citizens of Jerusalem, and the people of Judah all the disaster that I threatened to do to them.
+I will punish them because I threatened them but they still paid no heed."'"

 Verse ConceptsGod Will Bring Harm